There are so many reasons why you should consider running in elections, here are just a few below.

 Being a Trustee is a high level professional development opportunity, the kind that you’re unlikely to get elsewhere as a student.

 You’ll help make sure the Union is owned by students, and governed correctly.

-As a Student Trustee you have the opportunity to shape the business strategy of the Union while ensuring it is running in accordance to our Articles of Association and the law.
-As we are a charity, you must work within the Union’s best interests, being aware of our charitable objects and fiscal responsibilities.
+As a Student Trustee you have the opportunity to shape the business strategy of the Union while ensuring it is running in accordance with our Articles of Association and the law.
+As we are a charity, you must work within the Union’s best interests, being aware of our charitable objects and financial responsibilities.

 You’ll gain skills and experience of the highest level available to students.